 What is the Main Cause of PCOS?

 The exact cause of PCOS is unknown.
-There’s evidence that genetics play a role.
+There’s evidence that genetics plays a role.
 Several other factors, most importantly obesity, also play a role in causing PCOS.
 Higher levels of male hormones called androgens: High androgen levels prevent your ovaries from releasing eggs, which causes irregular menstrual cycles.
 Irregular ovulation can also cause small, fluid-filled sacs to develop on your ovaries.
 High androgen also causes acne and excess hair growth in women and people AFAB.

 Is PCOS Serious?